-Complete a seller property information sheet (SPIS) to avoid buyers complaining they weren’t fully informed about your property’s challenges or conditions.
+Complete a seller property information sheet (SPIS) to avoid buyers complaining they weren’t fully informed about the challenges and conditions of buying waterfront property.

 Get Copies of Restrictive Covenants or Zonings

-Buyers may not realize recreational or seasonal zoning means a lot can only be used part of the year.
+Buyers may not realize recreational or seasonal zoning means waterfront property can only be used part of the year.
 Inform realtors if RV or resort lot use is restricted to 180 days a year or less.
 New owners need to know if it’s not an Airbnb investment or full-time retirement option.

 Landslides, spring flooding or heavy snowfall can block access to land part of the year.
 Make sure your realtor tells buyers if roads aren’t cleared in winter or they have to ski in or use a boat to reach your lot.

 Do buyers really want to get up close and personal with swimmers, sunbathers, hikers or bird watchers?